FnOio/fno-specification/section/definitions.md

   _The ontology term is defined at [fno:Implementation](#fno-implementation)._
 - A <dfn>mapping</dfn> links (abstract) <a data-lt="function">functions</a> and (concrete) <a data-lt="implementation">implementations</a>.
   _The ontology term is defined at [fno:Mapping](#fno-Mapping)._

+In this specification, a <a>problem</a> and <a>algorithm</a> are not described in further detail.
+We mostly provide generic relations to point to other vocabularies or ontologies.
+This way, problems and algorithms can be further specified in complementary vocabularies.